zetadin/BraneSpace/README.md

 The laws of physics in these branes are different, making the travel dangerous.
 So InterDimTrade has hired you to find or build safe trade routes through BraneSpace to a number of systems.

 ## To use:
 The game is a python module with a __main__.py file that starts it.
-So to run the gme, run the module:
+So to run the game, run the module:
 ```
 python -m BraneSpace
 ```